recoilphp/recoil/README.md

 React promises are based on the [Promise/A+](https://github.com/promises-aplus/promises-spec) specification, which does not yet define a mechanism for cancellation of pending promises.
 As such, terminating a coroutine that is waiting on a promise simply causes the promise resolution to be ignored.

+The [promise-dns example](examples/stream-file) demonstrates using the [React DNS component](https://github.com/reactphp/dns), a promised-based API, to resolve several domain names concurrently.

 ### Using an existing event-loop